SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 In this CodeJam repository there's a basic "Incidents Management" service that's supplied, that will be the starter for your explorations.
 Think of it as your "local" service.
 It's in the [incidents/](../../incidents/) directory.
 At the end of this exercise, you'll feel comfortable with what that service offers, and have explored its components.

-> All activities in this and subsequent exercises, unless otherwise stated, will be in the context of this `incidents/` directory.
+> All activities in this and subsequent exercises, unless otherwise stated, will be in the context of this `incidents/` directory (which you are already likely to be in, in your current terminal session, following the end of the previous exercise).

 ## Take a quick tour of the service